JStrebeyko/cogsci-ma-thesis/conference/peripatetic/condensed.md

 For it to work, you need a lot of editions and a long period of time.

-**as an example**
-threre could be similar attempts of project capture in other languages as well.
-A more resourced and better-organized attempt could be harder to detect and eventually reverse.
-Wikipedia is pretty resilent against the pressures from autocratic regimes, but not from taking the project from within

-**detection**
+## detection

-The report analysed articles of 32 widely known people from the time and compared the way their biographies are shown.
+- The report analysed articles of 32 widely known people from the time and compared the way their biographies are shown.

-Identifying disinformation, which usually entails demonstrating intent, on Wikipedia as such is substantially more difficult.
+- Identifying disinformation, which usually entails demonstrating intent, on Wikipedia as such is substantially more difficult.

-certain bias in how how some facts are contextualized within wiki projects is unavoidable and part of platform's genome At the same time,
+- certain bias in how how some facts are contextualized within wiki projects is unavoidable and part of platform's genome

 > bias is usually found, discussed and ultimately corrected by the Wikipedia volunteer communities.
 > If may of these biased facts stay on and do not get corrected, it stops being NPOV and contributes to represetation of facts that is part of disinformation campaign

-One of solutioons suggested within the report was "developing collaborative solutions that would help monitor communities globally to timely identify major ideological shifts in projects."
+- One of solutioons suggested within the report was "developing collaborative solutions that would help monitor communities globally to timely identify major ideological shifts in projects."

+## as an example

+- threre could be similar attempts of project capture in other languages as well.
+- A more resourced and better-organized attempt could be harder to detect and eventually reverse.
+  Wikipedia is pretty resilent against the pressures from autocratic regimes, but not from taking the project from within

 # what can be done?